An Giang Vietnam Travel Guide

 The waterfront, central market, and primary roads are generally good for walking.
 Sidewalks can be uneven or crowded.

 Formal guided walking tours for international tourists are not widely advertised.
-Self-narrated walks are a method to explore.
+Self-led walks are a method to explore.

 Limited dedicated bicycle infrastructure.
 Cyclists share the road with motorbikes and cars.
-The principal highways are not recommended for strolling or riding a bike.
+Main arteries are not recommended for walking or cycling.